NEW: Bobby Brown's lawyer says he's investigating "events that led to the hospitalization"

 After she was discovered unresponsive in her home in Roswell, an Atlanta suburb, she was rushed to the hospital where doctors placed her in a medically induced coma.
 As of late Monday, she remained on a ventilator in the intensive care unit, a source close to the family said.

-The status of her brain function won't be known until the sedatives are reduced, the source told CNN.
+Brown, 21, was placed in a medically induced coma and the status of her brain function won’t be known until the sedatives are reduced, the source told CNN.

 “Bobbi Kristina is fighting for her life and is surrounded by immediate family.
 As her father already stated, we are asking you to honor our request for privacy during this difficult time,” the Houston family said, thanking her supporters.